 Whether you're looking to outfit the kids with cheap, durable tablets for school or just need a beautiful second screen to keep couchside, choosing the best tablet is no easy task.

 Despite their massive popularity, the Apple iPad and Amazon Fire tablets aren't the best tablets for everyone.
 We're already seeing new contenders on the horizon, such as the Lenovo Tab P11, which carves out more space for relatively affordable tablets that run pure Android.

-Some tablets are positioned as content consumption devices, such as the Amazon Fire tablet line and the entry-level iPad (which just got a nice update), while others are designed to replace your laptop, such as the Surface Pro 7 and iPad Pro.
+Some tablets are positioned as content consumption devices, such as the Amazon Fire tablet line and the entry-level iPad (both of which have gotten small, iterative updates over the years).
+Others are designed to replace your laptop, such as the Surface Pro 7 and iPad Pro.
 Heck, even the new iPad Air might be fast enough to be your next main machine.